Over

 As a wood user and dealer to the trade, I search the world to find

-and buy the finest materials in existence today.
+and buy the finest materials in existence.
 The Model 1a guitars

 are built of the most choice of these materials, featuring fully